 Back in 2012, we said:

-The desire to be connected 24/7 may change in 2012.
+- The desire to be connected 24/7 may change in 2012.
 You almost never have downtime anymore, and people are beginning to notice that’s not all good.
-Sure, if you are waiting in line at the post office or bank (something today’s kindergarteners won’t do by the time they hit college), you’ll be able to check email, play an app, text your friend, or make a call.
+Sure, if you are waiting in line at the post office or bank (something today’s kindergartners won’t do by the time they hit college), you’ll be able to check email, play an app, text your friend, or make a call.
 But this lack of downtime may negatively impact our ability to concentrate and avoid distractions at work and at home.
 The recognition that we actually need to disconnect, that we need downtime, is likely to generate coverage this year.
 Already a handful of companies have limited email, both during the day and after hours – and we think more will join those ranks.
 We also think the concept of going on vacation without access to email or cell will become more of a status symbol because it now takes a lot of money to disconnect yourself from your regular workday.